-This bond is especially seen where trainee and junior associates go out for lunch and drinks together.
-Although reports do suggest that attendance at pre-planned social gatherings could be higher and more effort could go into planning ad-hoc social events.
+This camaraderie is especially seen where trainee and junior associates go out for lunch and drinks together.
+Although reports do suggest that attendance at pre-planned social gatherings could be higher and more effort could go into planning ad-hoc events.

-And junior lawyers have plenty of money to spend in said restaurants; Orrick’s newly qualified pay is £95,000.
-The perks are decent too, with lawyers getting access to an app that includes discount codes and offers, subsidised gym membership and private healthcare.
+And junior lawyers have plenty of money to spend in said restaurants; Orrick’s NQ pay is £140,000.
+The perks are decent too, with lawyers getting access to an app that includes offers and discount codes, subsidised gym membership and private healthcare.

 With over 25 offices across ten countries worldwide it’s surprisingly rare for trainees to be seconded abroad.
 Though one former rookie reports spending four days each in Miami and San Francisco, it is more common for trainees to do a client secondment at places like Big Four member KPMG.